unyt-org/datex-specification/A1_Auth.md

 - phone?: `text`
 - paymentMethods?: `Payment[]`

-### Creating subendpoint
+### Creating sub endpoints
-A local endpoint can create subendpoints that are publicy assigned to itself.
+An endpoint can create sub endpoints that are publicy linked to itself.
+They are still regarded as trusted endpoints, but they only have trust level 3.

 **Process flow**:
-* A new trusted anonymous endpoint is created (see [Creating endpoint](./A1_Auth.md#creating-trusted-endpoint)) and the block is signed by local endpoint
+* A new trusted anonymous endpoint is created (see [Creating endpoint](./A1_Auth.md#creating-trusted-endpoint)) and the block is signed by the local endpoint
-* Local endpoint may store a property that links to subendpoint (Datex type: Endpoint)
+* The local endpoint creates an endpoint property that points to the subendpoint (DATEX type: Endpoint):
-	- Property can be a entry in a map (`TODO`)
-	- Property can be in the public slot (`@example::#public.mySubEndpoint`)
+	`@example::#public.mySubEndpoint` or short form `@example.mySubEndpoint`

 ### Authentication
-Trust is established trought authentication authorities trusted by the network.
+Trust is established through authentication authorities trusted by the network.
 The default authority is **unyt.org**.

 #### Authentication via eID
 A trusted personal endpoint can be created using sign application from electronical passports or ids.